sleddog/methods/projects/fizzbuzzbazz+/FellowshipOfTheCode/README.md

 # Fizzbuzz+

-This microservice will have a user enter combinations of numbers and what word they want to replace numbers divisable by that number with, followed by what they want the program to count to.
+This microservice will have a user enter hat they want the program to count to, followed by what they want to use to replace the words "fizz", "buzz", and "bazz."

 ### Example 1